Kitchener line

-Kitchener is one of the seven train lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
+Kitchener is one of the seven passenger lines of the GO Transit system in the Greater Toronto Area, Ontario, Canada.
 It extends westward from Union Station in Toronto to Kitchener, though most trains originate and terminate in Brampton in off-peak hours.
-A two-year pilot project which began in October 2021 extends the line west to London, Ontario.

 History

 Services

 The GO Transit Georgetown line opened on April 29, 1974, becoming the second line in the GO Transit rail network.
 Peak-direction train service operated between Georgetown and Union Station, replacing a commuter service previously operated by Canadian National Railway (CN).

 Service was extended beyond Georgetown to Guelph on October 29, 1990, but was again cut back to Georgetown on July 2, 1993.

 Limited weekday midday service was introduced in April 2002, with four trains in each direction between Union and Bramalea.
 These trains were discontinued in 2011 to facilitate construction of the Georgetown South Expansion project.

 On December 19, 2011, the Georgetown Line was renamed the Kitchener Line as service was extended to Kitchener, making one intermediate stop at Guelph.
 Another intermediate stop, Acton, opened on January 7, 2013.

 Weekday midday service was re-introduced in September 2015, with hourly service between Mount Pleasant and Union.

 In September 2019, GO Transit introduced limited off-peak train service along the entire length of the line, with two new weekday round trips operating between Toronto and Kitchener outside of peak periods.

 On October 18, 2021, service to London, Ontario began as a pilot project; one train per weekday in each direction runs as an extension of Kitchener line service, with intermediate stops in Stratford and St. Marys.
-The existing Via Rail station in each community serves as each stop.
+The existing Via Rail station in each community served as each stop.
+Service beyond Kitchener was discontinued following the end of the project, on October 13, 2023.

+On April 8, 2023, hourly weekend service was introduced between Mount Pleasant and Union, with Kitchener express bus connections at Bramalea.
+Since the weekend service was introduced, passengers have complained about overcrowding on the new express buses between Bramalea and Kitchener, which at certain times resulted in some passengers being unable to board the buses.

+On November 23, 2025, GO Transit will introduce weekend service to Acton, Guelph and Kitchener with four trains in the schedule.

 Infrastructure

 As a part of the GO Transit Rail Improvement Program, the West Toronto Diamond was grade separated.
-The Metrolinx Weston railway, which carries the Kitchener Line as well as Union Pearson Express and Via trains, was lowered into a trench to pass under CP's North Toronto main line.
+The Metrolinx Weston Subdivision, which carries the Kitchener Line as well as Union Pearson Express and Via trains, was lowered into a trench to pass under CP's North Toronto Subdivision.
 Trains began using the new grade separation in May 2014.